 Since I have started restricting blue light at night, I have found it a lot easier to shift my body’s clock when needed, have slept more soundly, and have felt more alert in the morning.
 I also do this as a matter of course now, instead of just when warding off jet lag.
 I sleep more soundly as a result.

-Here are some ways to restrict blue light at night:
+Ways to restrict blue light at night

 I have personally forced every friend and family member who doesn’t have F.lux on their laptop to download it immediately, and promised them that it would change their lives.
 I’ve never found one program that has this big an impact on my sleep cycle and comfort as I work in the evenings.